prettier/vim-prettier/README.md

 ### REQUIREMENT(S)

-If prettier installation can't be found no code formatting will happen
+If the `prettier` executable can't be found by Vim, no code formatting will happen